Landlords and Smoke-Free Multi-Unit Housing

 This section has everything you need to ask questions of your tenants, write an addition to your lease that covers a smoke-free policy, and tells you how to go about letting your residents know about the policy.
 Once you have decided to go smoke free, we can help you to establish a time frame and help assist you in putting the new policy into action.

-The Utah Smoke-Free Multi-Unit Housing Statewide Directory lists rental properties that have adopted a no-smoking policy.
+The Utah Smoke-Free Multi-Unit Housing Statewide Directory lists condominiums and rental properties that have adopted a no-smoking policy.
 This listing is provided as a free service for property managers/owners who wish to list their smoke-free buildings.
 State and local health departments use the directory when people ask them where they can find smoke-free housing.
 Go to the Directory now...

 Environmental Sanitation Program